hds/hegdenu.net/content/posts/performance-optimization-flamegraph-divan.md

 This will generate a flame graph SVG in your current directory

 There are plenty of options to modify the sample rate and choose the target you wish to profile.
 In my case, I had some trouble selecting a unit test from a binary crate and so I ended up moving the code into a separate crate just for the purpose of optimizing it, I then ported the code back.
-This isn't ideal, but you sometimes end up doing this anyway so that benchmarks can be run (more on that later!).
+This isn't ideal, but you sometimes end up doing this anyway so that benchmarks can be run on new and old code at the same time (more on that later!).

 ## profiling the corridor filter

 Computers are really fast.
 And even sampling almost 1000 times a second (`cargo flamegraph` defaults to 997 Hz), we may not get the best picture of where the CPU is spending its time.
 The easy answer to this is to do it lots of times.
 We set up our corridor and the points we want to test against, and then execute the filter in a loop.
 This will give us a more statistically accurate result.

 Let's have a look at the result.
-It's an SVG, so you can render it in a web-site directly (like I'm doing below), but if you open just the SVG in your browser it's interactive!
+It's an SVG, so you can render it in a web-site directly (like I'm doing below), but if you open just the SVG in your browser, it's interactive!
 You can click on boxes in the flame graph to zoom to it and make it occupy the full horizontal width.
 Try it for yourself by clicking on the image below to open the SVG.

 [![A flame graph of the execution.
 There aren't a lot of details, it appears that most of the time is spent main, with a reasonable part of that time calling from main directly into sin, cos, and asin functions.](/img/performance-optimization-flamegraph-divan/flamegraph-medium_corridor_baseline-inlined.svg)](/img/performance-optimization-flamegraph-divan/flamegraph-medium_corridor_baseline-inlined.svg)